gittobey/simple_shell/README.md

 # Project 0x16 - simple_shell
 ## simple_shell
-* This is a collaborative project made by Sangwani P. Zyambo and Brendah Uwitonze, Students of software engineering at ALX/Holberton school.
+* This is a collaborative project made by Tobechukwu Okudo and Abule Claude, Students of software engineering at ALX Africa..
 This repo contains files for the **simple_shell project**.
 The project requires us to develop our own UNIX command interpreter (shell).

 ## File structure